Today's Flash Patch represents the following as

 Air Control Party Personnel,

-To find this location on base requires that you go
+However to find this location on base requires that you go

 To learn more about the TACP's click on the link